‘Days Of Our Lives’ Spoilers: Alison Sweeney’s Sami Brady Returning To Salem This Summer

 — Alison Sweeney (@Ali_Sweeney) March 14, 2018

 Meanwhile, Alison Sweeney admits that she’s feeling some pressure about her upcoming storyline.
-The actress claims that Sami Brady’s previous stint on Days of our Lives was so powerful and interesting that she thinks it may be hard to live up to.
+The actress claims that Sami Brady’s previous stint on Days of Our Lives was so powerful and interesting that she thinks it may be hard to live up to.
 Sweeney promises DOOL fans that her newest storyline will be a”super-exciting roller coaster ride.”

-While many Days of our Lives viewers are hoping that Sami Brady’s homecoming could have something to do with the return of her husband, EJ DiMera (James Scott), the details are being kept under wraps for now.
+While many Days of Our Lives viewers are hoping that Sami Brady’s homecoming could have something to do with the return of her husband, EJ DiMera (James Scott), the details are being kept under wraps for now.